CSC-DevOps/CM/CM.md

 ansible_ssh_common_args='-o StrictHostKeyChecking=no'
 ```

-Now, run the ping test to verify ansible is able to talk to the web-srv!
+Now, run the ping test to verify ansible is able to talk to the 🌍  `web-srv`!

 ```bash | {type: 'command', target: 'config-server'}
 ansible all -m ping -i inventory